valkey-io/valkey-doc/docs/connect/cli.md

 ## Replica mode

-The replica mode of the CLI is an advanced feature useful for Redis developers and for debugging operations.
+The replica mode of the CLI is an advanced feature useful for Valkey developers and for debugging operations.
 It allows for the inspection of the content a primary sends to its replicas in the replication stream in order to propagate the writes to its replicas.
 The option name is simply `--replica`.
 The following is a working example:

-    $ redis-cli --replica
+    $ valkey-cli --replica
     SYNC with master, discarding 13256 bytes of bulk transfer...
     SYNC done.
 Logging commands from master.
     "PING"